kiranraoboinapally/java-web-dev-practice/ques.md

 15. **Predefined Program Example**
    -  Example for predefined code - `pre1.java`

----

-### **Loops - While Loop**

 16. **Multiplication Table of 3**
    -  Print the table of 3 (3x1=3, 3x10=30) - `t1.java`

 17. **Prime Check in Multiplication Table**
-   -  Print the 3 table and check whether each result is prime or not - `primeInTable.java`
+   -  Print the 3 table and check whether each result is prime or not - `primeInTable.java` //pending

 18. **Even or Odd Results in 3 Table**
-   -  Check if the result of the 3 table is even or odd - `evenOddTable.java`
+   -  Check if the result of the 3 table is even or odd - `evenOddTable.java` //pending

 19. **Count Even and Odd Numbers in 3 Table**
-   -  Count how many even and odd numbers are in the 3 table - `countEvenOddTable.java`
+   -  Count how many even and odd numbers are in the 3 table - `countEvenOddTable.java` //pending

 20. **Collatz Conjecture**
    -  Implement Collatz conjecture and print the sequence - `collatzConjecture.java`